khaled-sadek/blade-boring-avatars/README.md

 - **Laravel**: 10 – 12

 > **Note for Laravel 7-9 users**: If you're using an older version of Laravel, please use version 1.x of this package which supports PHP 8.1 and Laravel 7-9.

+## Publishing to Packagist

+This package is set up to automatically publish to Packagist when a new Git tag is pushed.
+To enable this:

+1. Go to your Packagist account and get an API token from [your tokens page](https://packagist.org/profile/).
+2. In your GitHub repository, go to Settings > Secrets and variables > Actions
+3. Add the following repository secrets:
+   - `PACKAGIST_TOKEN`: Your Packagist API token
+   - `PACKAGIST_USERNAME`: Your Packagist username

+After setting up these secrets, pushing a new tag will automatically trigger a new release on Packagist.

 This package auto-discovers its service provider, so no manual registration is required.